fabryandrea/forecasting-exp-smoothing/README.md

 # An Introduction to Exponential Smoothing in Python

-This meetup will give a general overview of forecasting methodologies, then delve into implementing exponential smoothing in Python.
+This meetup notebook will give a general overview of forecasting methodologies, then delve into implementing exponential smoothing in Python.

 To use this notebook:
 - if you have Anaconda installed: <br>